Pavan-Kumar-Mallela/Pavan-Kumar-Mallela/README.md

 ###I think beauty lies in creation after destruction cause u will know what made it unique before destruction

--😅😅 been busy in Smart Interviews ranking haul so couldn't update my projects and all of them are pending
+-😅😅 been busy in Smart Interviews ranking haul so couldn't update my projects and all of them are pending, and here comes my exams
+--😊😊😁 Mid over